iooosif/blockchain_zadanie2/README.md

 open index.html in browser.

 At the moment, the basic setup has been done, creating your own token, setting up a simple exchange, functions addLiquidity(), removeLiquidity, removeAllLiquidity(), swapTokensForETH, swapETHForTokens() in solidity and js.
+Implemented actions with deviation from the course, passed sanity check.